filecoin-project/devgrants/.github/ISSUE_TEMPLATE/rfp-application.md

 **Proposer:** `replace with your GitHub username`

-**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Please respond with either "Yes" or "No"
+**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT, GPL, and APACHE2 licenses?:** Please respond with either "Yes" or "No"

 # Project Description